Contraction properties and differentiability of $p$-energy forms with applications to nonlinear potential theory on self-similar sets: Introduction

 This paper is organized as follows.
 In Section \ref{sec.GC}, we collect basic results on the generalized $p$-contraction property \ref{intro.GC}.
 In Section \ref{sec.diffble}, we prove the differentiability of $p$-energy forms satisfying $p$-Clarkson's inequality (Theorem \ref{thm.intro-EpCp}).
 Moreover, we see that the (Fr\'{e}chet) derivative in \eqref{intro.diffble} gives a homeomorphism between $\mathcal{F}_{p}/\mathcal{E}_{p}^{-1}(0)$ and its dual.
 We also discuss regular and strong local properties of $p$-energy forms there.
 In Section \ref{sec.pEM}, under the assumption of the existence of $p$-energy measures, we discuss their fundamental properties (Theorem \ref{thm.intro-emCp} for example).
 We also formulate a chain rule for $p$-energy measures and observe some consequences of it.
 In Section \ref{sec.ss}, we recall standard notions on self-similar structures, discuss the self-similarity of $p$-energy forms and see that we can associate self-similar $p$-energy measures to a given self-similar $p$-energy form.
 Section \ref{sec.p-harm} is devoted to the study of fundamental nonlinear potential theory for $p$-resistance forms, most of which are mentioned in the introduction (see Theorems \ref{thm.intro-pRM}, \ref{thm.intro-trace}, \ref{thm.intro-holder}, Proposition \ref{prop.intro-unique}, \eqref{e:intro-cp} and \eqref{e:intro-EHI}).
 We further investigate the theory of $p$-resistance forms in the self-similar case in Section \ref{sec.compatible}.
 In particular, we establish a Poincar\'{e}-type inequality in terms of self-similar $p$-energy measures under some geometric assumptions on the $p$-resistance metric.
 In Section \ref{sec.constr}, the generalized $p$-contraction property \ref{intro.GC} is verified for the $p$-energy/$p$-resistance forms constructed in \cite{CGQ22,Kig23}.
 More precisely, in Subsections \ref{sec.Kig} and \ref{sec.Kigss}, we recall the notion of $p$-conductively homogeneous compact metric space and the construction of $p$-energy forms due to \cite{Kig23} and prove \ref{intro.GC} for them.
 In Subsection \ref{sec.pcf}, we focus on the case of post-critically finite self-similar structures and show that the \emph{eigenforms} constructed in \cite{CGQ22} are indeed $p$-resistance forms.
 In Subsection \ref{sec.ANF}, we prove the existence of eigenforms for a large class of post-critically finite self-similar sets with good geometric symmetry (Theorem \ref{thm.eigenform-ANF}), extending \cite[Theorem 6.3]{CGQ22} by following the framework of \cite[Theorem 3.8.10]{Kig01}.
 In Section \ref{sec.p-walk}, we prove $\pwalk > p$ for the generalized Sierpi\'{n}ski carpets and the $D$-dimensional level-$l$ Sierpi\'{n}ski gasket by using properties of $p$-harmonic functions established in Section \ref{sec.p-harm}.
-In Appendix \ref{sec.bilinear}, we show that \hyperref[intro.GC]{(GC)$_{2}$} holds for any symmetric Dirichlet form, the ($2$-)energy measures associated with any regular symmetric Dirichlet form, and their densities.
+In Appendix \ref{sec.bilinear}, we show that \hyperref[intro.GC]{(GC)$_{2}$} holds for any symmetric Dirichlet form, the ($2$-)energy measures associated with any regular symmetric Dirichlet form, and their densities, and that, under the strong locality, \ref{GC} holds for the $p$-energy form defined as the integral of the $\frac{p}{2}$-th power of those densities, which has recently been studied by Kuwae \cite{Kuw23+}.
 Lastly, in Appendix \ref{sec:pcfcollect} we collect some miscellaneous results related to self-similar $p$-resistance forms on post-critically finite self-similar structures.